Kirk Gibson's 1988 World Series home run: World Series Game 1

 Gibson injured both legs during the NLCS, and therefore did not start Game 1.
-Los Angeles took an early lead on an improbable two-run home run by Mickey Hatcher in the first inning.
-The next inning, however, Canseco hit a grand slam to give Oakland a two-run lead.
-Oakland's lead was cut to one run when Mike Scioscia hit an RBI single in the sixth inning that scored Mike Marshall.
+Los Angeles took an early lead when Mickey Hatcher, a utility player not known for his power hitting, smashed a two-run home run in the first inning.
+The next inning Canseco hit a grand slam to give Oakland a two-run lead.
+Oakland's lead was cut to one run when Mike Scioscia hit an RBI single in the sixth inning that scored Mike Marshall, leaving the match at a score of 4-3.

 Unknown to the fans and the media at the time, Gibson was watching the game on television while undergoing physical therapy in the Dodgers' clubhouse.
 At some point during the game, television cameras scanned the Dodgers dugout and commentator Vin Scully, working for NBC for the 1988 postseason, observed that Gibson was "nowhere to be found".
 This spurred Gibson to tell Dodgers manager Tommy Lasorda that he was available to pinch hit.
 Gibson immediately returned to the batting cage in the clubhouse to take practice swings.

 With a one-run lead, Oakland closer and future Hall of Famer Dennis Eckersley, who led the AL with 45 saves during the regular season, was brought in to close out the game and seal the win for starter Dave Stewart.
 Eckersley quickly got Scioscia to pop out to shortstop and struck out Jeff Hamilton.
-Left-handed pinch hitter Mike Davis followed; if he got on base the next batter due was the pitcher's spot, which would certainly be filled with a pinch hitter.
+Left-handed pinch hitter Mike Davis (a former Athletic) followed; if he got on base the next batter due was the pitcher's spot, which would certainly be filled with a pinch hitter.
 Not wanting the A's to realize that Gibson was available, Lasorda sent Dave Anderson to the on-deck circle during Davis' plate appearance.
 According to Lasorda, A's catcher Ron Hassey got Eckersley's attention and pointed at Anderson on-deck.
 The popular story is that Eckersley pitched around Davis because the A's thought that the light-hitting Anderson was the next batter.
 Hassey vehemently denied that the A's pitched carefully to Davis because Anderson was on deck: "Why would we pitch around Davis when we have two outs?
 You don't pitch around a guy with two outs to face another hitter.
 That would never make sense.
 You have your closer out there.
 That's just not true.
 That's a good story.
 As far as I know, Gibson is on the roster.
 Is he not?
 You're not going to waste a guy that can't play.
 He's active."
 Eckersley decided to pitch around Davis because he had seen him hit 20 home runs for the A's before the All-Star break the previous year.
 Instead of risking making a mistake that Davis could hit for a game-tying home run, Eckersley pitched carefully and did in fact walk him.